DanCodeCraft/DanCodeCraft/README.md

 👋 Hi there! 👨‍💻

  - You can call me Dan (He/Him)!
- - I was looking for a career shift, and suddenly fell in love with everything-coding.
+ - I was looking for a career shift, and suddenly fell in love with everything coding.
  - There's no turning back, and I'm glad for it!

 🌱 My stack (so far):